 - Provide good nutrition – Apply adequate phosphorus, sulphur and molybdenum at sowing time.

 - Use nitrogen fortified (compound) fertilisers for direct drill sowings (maximum rate, 20 kg N/ha).
 Banding fertiliser near the seed more efficient than broadcasting.

 - Soil temperature can also be a consideration when soiling even if soil moisture is adequate – soil surface temperatures higher than 25 degrees Centigrade can be detrimental to ryegrass and some annual clover germination.

 - Check pastures for pests regularly.
-For earth mites this may require close inspection on hands and knees.
-If you need glasses for reading, you’ll probably need glasses to see earth mites.
+For earth mites this may require close inspection on hands and knees and using glasses if needed for reading.
 Treat young pastures immediately if mites are found – many mites will probably not be seen.

 - The likelihood of insect pests being present is generally greater in direct drilled than conventionally sown new pastures.

 - Control weeds with selective herbicides or possibly with grazing in grassy situations.

 - In direct drilled pastures under warm, moist spring conditions, slugs may be a problem.
 Slugs can be detected by placing wet paper under bags or boards at several sites.
 A registered insecticide is available for use at or after sowing if they pose a significant threat.

 - Once grasses are 10–15 cm tall and under good growing conditions, a quick grazing can help enhance tillering and root development.
 Graze heavily but quickly down to 2.5 cm then rest.
 Do the pull test (i.e. take a handful of pasture and tear up of the ground, if no roots come out then it is OK to graze).
 Never graze newly sown pastures early under dry conditions or if grasses are poorly developed.

 - Lighter framed animals are best, and avoid grazing when the soil is wet.